Odyssey

 }

-Unlike Javascript objects (which look very similar), are not separated by commas.
+Unlike Javascript objects (which look very similar), fields are not separated by commas.
 In addition, we can indicate whether each field value is nullable or non-nullable.
 If a field should never be null, we add an exclamation mark after its type:

 A doodle showing the SpaceCat type and its fields: name, age and missions